featbit/featbit/README.md

 > **Note**
 > By default, FeatBit's portal is only accessible from the local machine where Docker Compose is running.
 If you want to make it publicly accessible, refer to the [**FAQ**](https://docs.featbit.co/docs/installation/faq#how-to-make-featbit-portal-accessible-publicly) for instructions.

+### 2. Connect an SDK

+Find your preferred SDK in our list of [official SDKs](https://featbit.gitbook.io/sdks) and import it into your project.
+Follow the setup guides for your specific SDK.

+You can also learn how to Connect an SDK in the Getting Started section after the first time you log in to the Portal.

 ## Documentation & Community